nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

      - containerPort: 22
 ```

-The manifest has two kubernetes objects:
+The manifest has two Kubernetes objects:
-- A headless Service, this service is used so that the Secondary Pods can connect to the primary one via SSH through a fixed DNS, this DNS will be "<service name>.<namespace name>.svc.cluster.local"  because the private IP of the primary Pod can change each time it is recreated.
+- A Headless Service, this service is used so that the Secondary Pods can connect to the primary one via ssh through a fixed DNS, this DNS will be "&lt;service nam&gt; .&lt;namespace name&gt; .svc.cluster.local"  because the private IP of the primary Pod can change each time it is recreated.
 This service has no open port since is not required any communication from outside.
-- A Pod with the primary image of the Security Server Sidecar, as image tag we can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-kubernetes).
-The Pod defines two volumes, on for store the secret public key described in [4.2.4 Kubernetes Secrets](#424-kubernetes-secrets) and a volume to store the `etc/xroad` configuration, it is possible to choose between the volumes described in [4.2.3 Kubernetes Volumes](#423-kubernetes-volumes).
+- A Pod with the primary image of the Security Server Sidecar, as image tag we can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
+The Pod defines two volumes, one for store the secret public key described in [4.2.4 Kubernetes Secrets](#424-Kubernetes-secrets) and a volume to store the `etc/xroad` configuration.
+It is possible to choose between the volumes described in [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes).
-Once the Primary Pod is deployed we need to configure it (register in the Central Server, create the certificates...) following the [the user guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).
+Once the Primary Pod is deployed we need to configure it (register in the Central Server, create the certificates...) following the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).

-Once the configuration is ready, we can verify it by connection via SSH to a instance inside the internal network a run the Healthcheck from the commnad line and verifying that the result is OK:
+Once the configuration is ready, it is possible to verify by running a Healthcheck from inside the internal network, checking that the result is OK:
 ```
 curl -i <private pod ip>:5588
 ```